 3 years offering treatment

-Psychologist Susan Strain providing different types of therapy in Clemson
+Psychologist Karen Slaton providing different types of therapy in Clemson

 Clinician

-Psychologist Troy J Miles providing different types of therapy in Clemson
+Psychologist Jean Elliott providing different types of therapy in Clemson

 Clinician

-I am licensed in Indiana and South Carolina with 30 years of professional work experience.
-My life has gone thru lots of changes and adjustments, just like you, where we need to adjust our sails to survive the storms of life.
-I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment, regardless of gender identity, sexual orientation, religion, abilities, or other form of diversity.
-It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
-I am here to support & empower you in taking that journey.
+I am licensed in South Carolina with 28 years of professional work experience.
+I have experience in helping clients with stress, anxiety, coping with addictions, trauma, abuse, motivation, self esteem, & confidence.
+I also have experience working with depression.
+I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
+Taking the first step to seeking a more fulfilling and happier life takes courage.
+I am here to support you in that process.

 How to find a licensed therapist serving clients in Clemson, South Carolina